itechnology/JsonRaw/implementation/old/README.md

 ####This is just an old implemetation put here as proof of concept
 It works perfectly fine, but does not support recursion like the posted spec proposes.

-If you have build a client or server side library implementation that supports the JsonR Spec, please submit it to the project.
+If you build a client or server side implementation that supports the JsonR Spec, please submit it to the project

 1. Clone the project
 2. Add you implementation